puristajs/purista/website/src/handbook/2_create-new-service.md

 # Create a new service

-A service is a logical group of functions and this where the domain driven aspect comes in.
+A service is a logical group of functions, and this where the domain driven aspect comes in.
-In our example we will use the classic example - Users.
+In our example, we will use the classic example - Users.

 We want to have the domain *User* and the following functionality:

 - sign up a new user
 - send a welcome email to user

-## Setup a new service
+## Set up a new service

-First we need to create a new service.
+First, we need to create a new service.
 All we need to do is to create a new class which extends the `Service` class.

 Create a folder `src/service/user` and inside this folder create a file `UserService.ts` with following content: